gzarslan/webassignment/README.md

     -Express-handlebars

  3. Deployement: Project deployed on the heroku link :https://garslan-assignment2.herokuapp.com/
+ 4. The user Login by user@user.com  password:
+ 5. The admin Login by admin@admin.com   password:

- 4. To run project locally:
+ 6. To run project locally:
     The libraries Node.js and npm must be upload.

     Create config file that inclues enviroment varibales;